mzuniga58/RESTTemplate/Tutorial.md

 Let's look at each of these a bit more closely.

-In the **CanUpdateAsync** function, we have a reference to the **IOrchestrator** interface, an <b>RqlNode</b> and a **ModelStateDictionary** list of errors.
+In the **CanUpdateAsync** function, we have a reference to the <b>IOrchestrator</b> interface, an <b>RqlNode</b> and a <b>ModelStateDictionary</b> list of errors.
 We begin by clearing the list of errors.
 It should be empty anyway, but it's alwasy a good practice to make sure.
 During the validation process, if we find anything amiss, we will add the error to the list of errors.
 If, at the end of the validation process, there are any errors present in our list, then the update will be abandoned and the service will return a BadRequest, listing all the errors we found.

 In RQL, the <b>RqlNode</b> is going to contain the information needed to create the WHERE clause in the SQL Statement that will eventually be generated.
 In other words, the <b>RqlNode</b> tells us which book, or books, are to be updated.
 The first question we have in our update validation is, does this <b>RqlNode</b> actually specify any books to be updated?